smartcontractkit/documentation/src/pages/data-feeds/starknet/index.md

 Build, deploy, and invoke the example contract:

-1. Find the your account address and private key for your funded StarkNet testnet account.
+1. Find the account address and private key for your funded StarkNet testnet account.
 By default, the OpenZeppelin wallet contains these values at `~/.starknet_accounts/starknet_open_zeppelin_accounts.json`.
 1. Export your address to the `DEPLOYER_ACCOUNT_ADDRESS` environment variable and your private key to the `DEPLOYER_PRIVATE_KEY` environment variable.

    ```shell